esitarski/CrossMgr/README.md

 bash compile.sh -a -A
 ```

-When the build is complete, the resultant DMG files will be in the release directory.
-The above process is what the build.yml Workflow (.github/workflows/build.yaml) uses to build the code.
+When the build is complete, the resultant DMG/AppImage files will be in the release directory.
+The above process is what the build.yml Workflow file (.github/workflows/build.yaml) uses to build the code on GitHub.

 The build procedure for windows currently is a manual process: